JHG777000/builder/Manual.md

 The libraries object takes any number of library names.
 On Linux and Mac an '-l' is appended to the start of its name.
 On Windows, ".lib" is appended to the end of its name.
 Make sure a given library is properly setup and/or installed.

+### library_names

+The library_names object takes any number of library names.
+On Linux and Mac an '-' is appended to the start of its name.
+On Windows, ".lib" is appended to the end of its name.
+Make sure a given library is properly setup and/or installed.

 ### frameworks

-The frameworks object takes any number of framework names, ".framework" is appended to the end of its name.
-This a Mac only feature.
+The frameworks object takes any number of framework names, ".framework" is appended to the end of its name, via the "-framework" flag.
+This is a Mac only feature.
 Make sure a given framework is properly setup and/or installed.

 ### compiler, linker, archiver, dlinker, and path